areElkin/netflow/docs/source/tutorial/tutorials.rst

         POSE pipeline - MM
 	^^^^^^^^^^^^^^^^^^

-	This tutorial walks through the POSE pipeline for a single modality.
+	(alt) This tutorial walks through the POSE pipeline for a single modality.
-	The pipeline is demonstrated on multiple myeloma (MM) rna data restricted to the apoptosis pathway.
+	The pipeline is demonstrated on multiple myeloma (MM) rna data.

         +++

-        .. button-ref:: notebooks/pose_pipeline_MM_rna_apop
+        .. button-ref:: notebooks/MM_example
             :expand:
             :color: secondary
             :click-parent: